-- Use peer assessment.
-Create low-stakes assignments that students need to complete in order to succeed on other graded projects or assignments.
+- Peer assessment: Create low-stakes assignments that students need to complete to succeed on other graded projects or assignments.

-- Use technology.
-For example, in Blackboard you can set up low-stakes assessments that can be automatically graded to ensure students are coming to class prepared.
+- Technology: For example, in UB Learns you can set up low-stakes assessments that can be automatically graded to ensure that students are coming to class prepared.

-- Answer students’ emailed questions on a message board.
-If one student has a question about a part of the assignment, it’s likely that others do, too.
-Be sure to remove all identifying information.
+- Ask students to post their questions to the class message board.
+If one student has a question about a part of the assignment, it is likely that others do too.

 - Collect student questions and create an FAQ page.
 This FAQ can be an online document or attached to the syllabus.

-- Plan activities that students perceive as having value.
-Be explicit about these learning outcomes and why you feel they’re important.
+- Plan activities that students perceive as relevant and valuable.
+Be explicit about these learning outcomes and why they are important.

-Adopt “facilitation strategies” where the instructor walks around and engages with students while also working to discourage students from being distracted.
+- Adopt facilitation strategies where the instructor engages with students while also working to discourage distractions.
 Instructors should not be hesitant to refocus students on their work.

 - Make your expectations clear.
-Explain to students what it means to be “prepared” for class and what they should be able to do when they arrive in class.
-Whether the material is text or video, students need to know what to look for, how to identify the important parts and to understand why it matters.
+Explain to students what it means to be prepared and what they should be able to do when they arrive to class.
+When giving an active learning assignment, students need to know what to look for, how to identify the important parts and understand why it matters.

 - Hold students accountable.
 A “ticket to enter” strategy asks students to complete a task as part of their pre-class work.
 Other strategies include: a low-stakes quiz, writing three questions based off the reading or posting to the class discussion forum.
-The instructor can use this information to adjust class time as needed to address content students may be struggling with.
+The instructor can use this information to adjust class time as needed to address potential misconceptions.

 - Have a conversation.
 Identify who is not prepared and see if this is a trend.
 Talk to the student or arrange a future meeting.
 Once students realize they are on an instructor's radar, they often resolve their unpreparedness.

-- Proceed as planned by reviewing material students struggled with and go on with activities as planned.
-Do not give a quick lecture to recap the pre-class work.
+- Proceed as planned by reviewing material students struggled with and move forward with in-class activities.
+Do not give a quick lecture to reiterate the pre-class work.
 Unprepared students will learn that class time will not be derailed by their lack of preparation.

 - Rethink participation grades.
 Make the completion of pre-class work a significant part of participation and their final grade.
-This allows instructors more flexibility in determining what counts as “participation” and encourages students to come prepared.
+This allows instructors more flexibility in determining what counts as “participation” and encourages student preparedness.

-Have students work in a digital environment (e.g., Google Drive or UBbox) and then send a link to their group folder.
-The faculty or TA can decide how much oversight they would like to provide.
-This also creates a time- and date-stamped paper trail of the work each student contributes.
+- Have students work in a digital environment (e.g., Google Drive or UB Box) and then send a link to their group folder.
+The instructor or TA can decide how much oversight they would like to provide.
+This also creates a time and date-stamped paper trail of the work each student contributes.

-Encourage students to ask their peers before asking the faculty.
-Make use of message boards in Blackboard, Twitter, Facebook or Padlet where students can post questions and everyone can respond.
+- Encourage students to ask their peers before asking the instructor.
+Use message boards in UB Learns, or on other class channels such as Twitter, Facebook or Padlet where students can post questions, and everyone can respond.